hashgraph/did-sdk-java/README.md

 ##### Create, Update, Delete
 CRUD operations on a given DID document are all executed in the same way, by using `HcsDidTransaction`.
-The transaction is created from an instance of `HcsDidNetwork` by calling `createDidTransaction` method and specifying CRUD operation, e.g. `DidDocumentOperation.CREATE`.
+The transaction is created from an instance of `HcsIdentityNetwork` by calling `createDidTransaction` method and specifying CRUD operation, e.g. `DidMethodOperation.CREATE`.
 Then `HcsDidTransaction` must be provided with the DID document, which has to be signed by DID root key of the DID subject.
 Finally `ConsensusMessageSubmitTransaction` must be configured accordingly to Hedera SDK, built and signed.

 Appnet implementations can optionally add a callback listener and receive an event when the DID message reached consensus and was propageted to the mirror node.
 They can also have their own mirror node listener and catch incoming messages from DID topic.